Agins v. City of Tiburon

 Agins v.
 City of Tiburon, 447 U.S. 255 (1980), was a United States Supreme Court case in which the Court held that the test for determining whether a zoning ordinance or governmental regulation will be considered a taking is whether such action “substantially advances” a legitimate state interest.

-The Court subsequently overruled this decision approximately twenty years later in Lingle v.
+The Court subsequently overruled this decision twenty-five years later in Lingle v.
 Chevron U.S.A.
 Inc., 554 U.S. 528 (2005).

 Background

 California state law required the city to prepare a general plan governing both land use and the development of open space land.

 After Dr and Ms Agins acquired 5 acre of unimproved property zoned one house per acre, the city announced that it intended to acquire it, and issued bonds to finance the taking.
 It filed an eminent domain action, but on the eve of trial abandoned it.
 Instead, it amended the zoning ordinance placing the subject land in a zone that permitted construction of one to five homes, the exact number being discretionary with the city.
 The owners contended that the applying for permit(s) to construct seriatim of one to five home would be economically infeasible and that the city intended to convert their land into open space by preventing its development.
 They sued seeking just compensation for a regulatory taking.

 The owners alleged that their land had greater value than other land in California because of its spectacular views of San Francisco Bay, and the rezoning prevented economically feasible development, thereby completely destroying its value, and thus effecting its taking without just compensation in violation of the Fifth and Fourteenth Amendments.

 The California Supreme Court refused to recognize the existence of a regulatory taking cause of action, and held that the only remedy available to the owner would be a petition for a writ of mandate seeking to invalidate the regulation on grounds of denial of substantive due process.